PierreSenellart/provsql/doc/TODO/studio.md

 - **Multi-user demo deployment**: per-browser-session isolation in a single Docker container so a conference audience can each hit `localhost:8000` against a hosted instance.

+### Notebook-mode polish

+Small leftovers from the Notebook-mode plan, deferred from its MVP:

+- **Collapse / clear cell output**: per-cell actions to fold a bulky output away or drop it (today output is removed only by re-running or deleting the cell).
+- **Run from here**: run the selected cell and everything below it, complementing the existing Run / Run all.
+- **Per-cell result-row cap**: the row cap is notebook-level only; a per-cell override (recorded in `metadata.provsql`) would let one wide cell coexist with a tight default.

 ## Implementation observations